lollipopman/bash-ini-builtin-blog-post/README.md

 ### Modifying Bash's Internal State, Injecting Data

-The INI builtin creates a `TOC` or table of contents associate array specifying which INI sections were found.
+The INI builtin creates a `TOC` or table of contents associative array specifying which INI sections were found.
 Then for each INI section it creates a `<TOC>_<INI_SECTION_NAME>` associative array.
 First we create the `TOC` var: